-I have been counselling for over 17 years now and I am the clinical director here at Haywards Heath Counselling Centre.
-I helped set up the practice in partnership with another colleague over 9 years ago, as we wanted to make counselling much more accessible to people in Mid Sussex.
+I have been counselling for almost 20 years and I am the clinical director here at Haywards Heath Counselling Centre.
+I helped set up the practice in partnership with another colleague over 15 years ago, as we wanted to make counselling much more accessible to people in Mid Sussex.

 I wanted to train as a counsellor following a really positive experience of my own personal therapy.
 I completed an inspiring three year Diploma course in Therapeutic Counselling and since qualifying, have worked as a counsellor at Brighton University, within the NHS and for two local charities.